rohanthewiz/react-selector/README.md

  with this minimal app

 ### There are just a few steps to get you up and running

-- You will need to have `nodejs` and `npm` already installed.
+You will need to have `nodejs` and `npm` already installed.
 Follow instructions at https://nodejs.org/
-- TODO - update this readme for ReactSelector
--

 - Clone the project:
   `git clone https://github.com/rohanthewiz/react-selector.git`
 - Change to the *project root*: `cd react-selector`